 This can make invoice financing a very affordable option if your lenders receive the money quickly.
 But it can get costly if it takes your customers a long time to pay.

-If you’ve had trouble qualifying for traditional bank loans, Merchant Cash Advances are great for car dealers and auto repair shops with bad credit.
+If you’ve had trouble qualifying for traditional bank loans, merchant cash advances (MCAs) are great for car dealers and auto repair shops with bad credit.

 Regardless of what you need funding for, MCAs can get you the capital you need quickly because they’re lent against your future sales.
 This means that, instead of requiring collateral and a near 700 credit score, lenders will take a percentage of sales until you’ve paid in full.